StoDevX/AAO-React-Native/data/privacy.md

 - When you fetch any data besides your personal information, your requests may reach servers that we control.
 Whenever your app makes such a request, the following information is logged:
-  - _Your public IP address_, for diagnostic purposes.
-We do not use this to identify you or for tracking purposes, and this is logged for diagnostic purposes.
+  - _Your public IP address_.
+We do not use this to identify you or for tracking purposes, and this is logged only for diagnostic purposes.
   - _The version of All About Olaf you are using and information about your phone_, which is sent as part of your device's request.
 This data is intentionally vague so that we can also not use this to